 You would think that most real estate agents ask their clients about pets.
 However, this isn’t the case at all.
 This is why many agents may end up finding homes that are just not suitable for a pooch, especially a larger breed.

 To avoid any confusion, let your real estate agent know about your dog right away.
-They will then be able to keep an eye out on homes or buildings that are pet-friendly.
+They will then be able to keep an eye out for homes or buildings that are pet-friendly.
 As you can imagine, this can make it much easier to find the perfect spot for you and your pooch.

 Of course, there is a good chance that your search for a home will be taking place online.
 In this case, make sure to use the right websites.
 Focus on the sites that allow you to focus on pet-friendly housing.
 This way, you won’t waste time calling up each listing and confirming whether they allow dogs or not.